-- A basic understanding of the top and bottom of the device is needed in order to define unambiguous DUT positioning requirements for the test - An understanding of the origin of the test system (i.e. the direction in which the x-axis points inside the test chamber) is needed in order to define unambiguous DUT orientation, DUT beam, signal, interference, and measurement angles
+- A basic understanding of the top and bottom of the device is needed in order to define unambiguous DUT positioning requirements for the test, e.g., in the drawings used in this annex, the three buttons are on the bottom of the device (front) and the camera is on the top of the device (back). - An understanding of the origin and alignment the coordinate system inside the test system, i.e. the directions in which the x, y, z axes point inside the test chamber, is needed in order to define unambiguous DUT orientation, DUT beam, signal, interference, and measurement angles.